-Remote work and governance: 3 ways to maintain visibility, control costs, and stay secure
+Remote work: 3 ways to maintain visibility, control costs, and stay secure

 COVID-19 imposed a schedule unlike anything seen in the modern era.
 Technology changes to support widespread remote work had to be nearly instant — often mostly or completely circumventing the tried-and-true, well calibrated change management processes most organizations have spent years refining.

 With change advisory boards, architecture review panels, and technology steering committees largely sidelined, adapting on the fly has been tricky.
 Organizations are encountering a wide range of logistical, security, and cost ramifications they haven’t previously had to consider — making sure employees are signed up for services they need or confirming their logins work with Active Directory; identifying exposure in terms of security, data protection, and regulatory and legal compliance; containing the explosion in use of cloud services; and determining how adding licenses will impact the budget in the short- and long-term.

 The way organizations address these challenges could have lasting and potentially costly implications.
 That’s why every organization working from home needs to start by taking a hard look at the current state of your environment as well as your processes and procedures.

 Here are three steps to take now to ensure governance, reclaim compliance, and control spend both now and in the future.

 The first thing you should do is put together a leadership committee for handling security and data protection issues.
 These are two of the more pressing issues right now: Data is moving off premises more than it ever has before, and security practices may not have been designed to accommodate the volume and type of users signing in from home networks.

 The committee should be made up of individuals representing legal, internal governance, security, and data protection.
 Members should have executive sponsorship from the CIO, CTO, or another business leader who has the authority to make and enforce important decisions as they arise.